Instructions For Using The Scoring Services

 |Level 12||6 paragraphs, 5 essays, 1 research paper; 12 total submissions|

-Your student may submit compositions at any pace.
+Your student may submit compositions at any pace and in any order.
 This service is not a proper course, so there are no required due dates for any assignment.
 Compositions may be submitted at any time within the indicated school year.

 Feedback on submissions will include: